 It wouldn’t have been that hard to have at least one other smart and likable person in that office besides Jane.
 Even in other “boss from hell” movies (“The Devil Wears Prada,” “Swimming With Sharks”), there was at least one other sympathetic character besides the protagonist.
 For all the horror stories that have been exposed about Weinstein, many people inside and outside his now-defunct company said that there were a lot of good people working there.
 Many of them (like Jane) couldn’t afford to quit without another job lined up, which is why most people who hate their jobs stay longer than they should.
 The only way to excuse this movie’s main flaw is that it seems like Green wanted to make it obvious that Jane is very isolated at work.
 But it’s a point delivered with the subtlety of a jackhammer.

 The movie’s most powerful scene is when Jane takes her concerns to a high-ranking human resources executive named Wilcock (played by Matthew Macfadyen), who proceeds to turn things around and make it sound like Jane’s concerns have no merit and that she’s just insecure and jealous of Sienna.
-He browbeats Jane and making her feel like she’s a nuisance and a nutjob.
+He browbeats Jane to make her feel like she’s a nuisance and a nutjob.
 It’s the type of “gaslighting” that is often inflicted on people who report abuse, in order to intimidate them into staying silent.

 After Wilcock tells Jane that he has “400 résumés” lined up from people who want her job, he then makes the ultimate manipulative move.
 He asks her if she thinks it’s worth it for him to take her complaint higher up, or if he should toss out the complaint.
 “You know how this will look,” he tells her as he shows her the skimpy notes he’s taken during the meeting.
 And if Jane had any doubt about which side this HR creep is on and how much dirt he really knows about the boss, those doubts are squashed when he ends the meeting by telling her that she doesn’t have anything to worry about with the boss because, “You’re not his type.”